Laser ablation inductively coupled plasma mass spectrometry (LA-ICP-MS)

 Laser spot dimensions

 The laser system has two different apertures for controlling beam size and shape.
-The mask aperture provides predefined circular and square spots with sizes that range from 1 to 155 µm; these spots can further be expanded through a lens which increases the size with 1.6 meaning the maximum spot size is 258 µm.
-The x-y aperture provides similar sized ablation spots either as squares or rectangles that can rotate 360 degrees.
+The mask aperture provides predefined circular and square spots with sizes that range from 1 to 155 µm; these spots can further be expanded through a lens which increases the size 1.6 times to a max of 258 µm.
+The x-y aperture provides similar sized spots but with a continous size range as squares or rectangles which can rotate 180 degrees.

 Tubing and cones

-We are operating either with tygon tubing with an insert “squid” for signal smoothing.
+We are operating with tygon tubing with an insert “squid” for signal smoothing.
 We have the posibillity to use ARIS (Aerosol Rapid Introduction System) by which it is possibly to resolve single pulses at sample rates up to 60 Hz, however this is not standard at our instrument and if required needs testing.
+We have several sets of nickel cones used for different applications based on baseline levels, e.g. U-Pb age dating and carbonates.

 Sample holders and preparation